 7 Questions to Determine if You’re Ready for a Balance Transfer Card

-Taking advantage of a balance transfer is a great way to pay off debt fast while avoiding high-interest credit card debt.
+Taking advantage of a balance transfer is a great way to pay off debt fast while avoiding the high-interest rates charged by most cards.
 However, balance transfer credit cards aren’t the best solution for everyone.
 Here are 7 questions you should consider to help determine if a balance transfer card is right for you.

 Question #1: Do You Have High-Interest Debt?